Podcast Episode 105 Transcript – The Rego Brothers

-Mike: I certainly would have, I would’ve have love to stop 9/11.
+Mike: I certainly would have, I would’ve have love to have stopped 9/11.

-Ken: So after Urinetown you do something very, Frankie and Johnny comes along.
-It seems like a totally different thing for you, you also do Debbie does Dallas.
+Ken: So after Urinetown you do something very, Frankie and Johnny comes along, which seems like a totally different thing for you, you also do Debbie Does Dallas.
 So there’s an incredible diversity of material and I’m just wondering what goes into you, choosing material, is it part of the MBA, “I’m gonna diversify the portfolio”, is it artistry, how do you pick projects to produce?

-Matt: Well we used to say, you’re compelled to produce it.
+Matt: Well we used to say, we’re compelled to produce it.

 Mike: We’re compelled to produce it, and how do you know you’re compelled to produce it, well you’re compelled to produce it.
-Frankie and Johnny came out that we’d known Edie Falco for a few years and she was a lover of Urinetown.
+Frankie and Johnny came out and we’d known Edie Falco for a few years, Matthew had worked on an independent film with her, and she was a lover of Urinetown.

-Matt: Oh okay, great, with two artists, who wants to do something theatre, so we started thinking, what would be a great show for them.
+Matt: Oh okay, great, with two artists, who wants to do something together, so we started thinking, what would be a great show for them.

 Mike: We just called Terrence out of the blue and I had known him briefly from a time that I was an intern for Manhattan Theatre Club.
 And we said, “Hey we wanted to do Frankie and Johnny, and we think Joe Mantello would be a great director for it.”

-Matt: And we think, Edie Falco night want to do it and she thinks Stanely Tucci might want to do it.
+Matt: And we think, Edie Falco might want to do it and she thinks Stanely Tucci might want to do it.
 What do you think?
-He’s like Okay, and we literally, it almost that easy on then.
+He’s like Okay, and we literally, it almost that easy.